Amna-A/Amna-A/README.md

 My name is Amina, I'm a Software Engineer bassed in Canada :relaxed:

-- 🔭 I’m currently working on Polishing my coding skills in C++ & Python3
+- 🔭 I’m currently working on a Face Mask Detection & Recognition System
 - 🌱 I’m currently learning Computer Vision / JavaScript / Node.js
 - 👯 I’m looking to collaborate on more open source this year
 - 💬 Ask me about Python / Rust / Genetic Algorithms / Metaheuristic Optimization